ddgae2/network/ReadME.md

 100 Epoch steps. and period of 5. <br>

 #### Summary:
 the model did well at 73% percentage.
+I recommend a epoch of 30 to reach a model value of 73% percentage.